 Using Insurance to Bill for Corporate Wellness Services

-Discover how to use insurance to bill for corporate wellness programs and best practices for workplace nutrition programs at Healthie.
+Discover how to use insurance to bill for corporate wellness program services & best practices for workplace nutrition programs at Healthie.

-Though the offerings and the exact structure of the program may vary by program, one of the biggest components of company wellness is nutrition.
+Though the offerings and the exact structure of the corporate wellness program may vary by program, one of the biggest components of company wellness is nutrition.

-In this article, we’re covering ways that nutrition professionals can work with corporations to deliver workplace wellness services — and to help corporate employees to utilize their health benefits to cover the costs.
+In this article, we’re covering ways that nutrition professionals can work with corporate wellness companies to deliver workplace wellness services — and to help corporate employees to utilize their health benefits to cover the costs.

 Compared to Boomers, Millennials are seeking jobs with better health benefits — making workplace wellness a critical component to attracting and retaining employees.